 In order to minimize the free rider problem with respect to group work, you will be asked to rate the contribution of each of the group members by assigning a percentage score to each member, using the GROUP MEMBER EVALUATION FORM below.
 Note that you should assign each member a score of 1 to 100% for your perception of the contribution they made to the group effort.
 If you all contributed equally each member would therefore receive a score of 100%.
 These scores will be used to calculate a weighting score that will be applied to the individual's group work as follows

-PERCENTAGE GIVEN BY
+PERCENTAGE GIVEN TO PERCENTAGE GIVEN BY TO A то В то С

 BY A NA 100 65

 BY B 85 NA 55

-BY C 75 100 NA
+BYC 75 100 NA

 AVERAGE 80 100 60

-GRAND AVERAGE (80 + 100 + 60)/3 = 80
+GRAND AVERAGE (80+ 100+ 60)/3 = 80

 FINAL WEIGHTING: